wexeis/Documentation/01_General/02_Setup/03_Git/readme.md

 # Git Basics 01 & 02

-Git basics 01 & 02 are basics introduction to local and online git system.
+Git basics 01 & 02 are introduction to local and online git system.
 We will also teach you how to submit your completed exercises through Github & CodiTech.
 Then we will test you with a simple git exercise [git basics trial](./git-basics-trial.md)